rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 would be useful only if the ecosystem accepts it.

 The linked [_add_blank_target repo](https://github.com/rpeszek/experiments/tree/master/alternative) contains
-some proof of concept replacements.
+proof of concept replacements of both `Alternative` and `MonadPlus`.
+I am exited about much improved visibility of errors, for example, `many` / `some` return error information.
 It is a work in progress.

-## `Alternative` The Good Parts
+## `Alternative` Beyond Parsing

 It should be mentioned that there are instances of `Alternative` such as the list `[]`, or `ZipList` where failures are not a concern.
+Sorting algorithms using MonadPlus are thumbs up.
 Examples like `LogicT` or other backtracking search mechanisms should be in the same boat (at least from the failure point of view, other aspects can be questionable and fascinating [_add_blank_target stackoverflow on mplus associativity](https://stackoverflow.com/questions/15722906/must-mplus-always-be-associative-haskell-wiki-vs-oleg-kiselyov)).

 Also, these instances are rather cool.